mihirchronicles/mihirchronicles.github.io/content/notes/no-risk-no-snack.md

 I was recently told that I am low on risk tolerance.
 I was confused with the feedback.
 The intention of the feedback wasn't negative, but to scale me on the risk spectrum.
 I personally appreciated the conversation, but nonetheless, investigation was warranted.

-I have learned about risk taking from two worlds-investing and entrepreneurship.
+I have learned about risk taking from two worlds – investing and entrepreneurship.
 I have invested in common stocks to grow my personal portfolio since I was a teenager.
 It's been a decade and a half.
 In addition, I have started multiple businesses in that same amount of time.
 One flopped, and the other had a decent outcome.

 They both inherently required making bets, but they were both different types of bets.